-- 1. There is a reasonable possibility that upon conviction the youth may be incarcerated by way of open, or secure custody; - 2.
-There is a reasonable possibility that upon conviction, the youth's livelihood may be prejudiced; or - 3.
+- 2. There is a reasonable possibility that upon conviction, the youth's livelihood may be prejudiced; or - 3.
 There exist, in the opinion of the Executive Director, special circumstances.

 Adult Applications - Criminal Code

 Although an applicant may be financially eligible for legal aid, the Board or Executive Director can refuse to provide legal aid coverage for certain offences as set out in the Act and Regulations.